EliteMasterEric/jsonpatch/README.md

 ## Licensing

-JSONPath is made available under an open source MIT License.
+JSONPatch is made available under an open source MIT License.
 You can read more at [LICENSE](LICENSE.md).